testcontainers/testcontainers-java/docs/features/jib.md

 # Using Jib

 [Jib](https://github.com/GoogleContainerTools/jib/tree/master/jib-core) is a library for building Docker images.
+You can use it as an alternative to Testcontainers default `DockerfileBuilder`.

 In order to use it along with Testcontainers, a `JibDockerClient` is needed.